 Once your books are in order, your accountant will prepare your core financial statements each month.
 These typically include the income statement, balance sheet, and statement of cash flows.
 But their work doesn’t stop at just generating these documents.
 A great accountant helps you understand what the numbers actually mean.
 They’ll analyze these monthly financial reports to highlight trends, point out potential cash flow issues, and compare your performance against your budget.
 This analysis turns static reports into a dynamic tool for making smarter, data-driven decisions for your company.

-Reconcile Your Bank Accounts
+Making Sure Your Bank Accounts Match Your Books

 To guarantee the accuracy of your financial reports, your accountant performs monthly reconciliations.
 This crucial process involves matching the transactions recorded in your accounting software with your bank and credit card statements.
 It’s the best way to catch any discrepancies, spot potential bank errors, or identify unauthorized transactions early on.
 Using modern tools like QuickBooks Online, they ensure every dollar is accounted for.
 This step gives you confidence that the financial statements you’re relying on to run your business are a true and accurate reflection of your financial position.